cal-weng/Terminus-docs/docs/developer/contribute/olares-id/contract/architecture.md

 We follow EIP-7201 for contract data storage, which makes it easier and safer for contract upgrade and also facilitates granular control of data.

-### Validation of Terminus Name
+### Validation of Olares ID

-Terminus Name is submitted as a `string` type during registration.
+Olares ID is submitted as a `string` type during registration.
 Although it is split by `.` for level separation, this cannot guarantee its correctness and readability.
 We implemented additional validation in contract code to ensure the submitted names are UTF-8-encoded readable strings.

 ### Field Names of Structs in Tags